 Masanaselvam, T. 2012.
 A Study on Awareness, Perception and Management of the factors of Climatic Change on Agriculture by Farmers in the Rice eco-system, Unpublished M.Sc., (Ag.)
 Thesis, AC&RI, TNAU, Madurai.

 Sangeetha, S. 2013.
 Assessment of Perceived Impact of Climate Change in Agriculture and Developing suitable strategies for Sustainable Development, Unpublished Ph.D.
 Thesis, TNAU, Coimbatore.

+All these citations should find a place in the body of the article?????????

+Comment : Needs complete revision.
+Can be accepted as a research note with one table and text matter only..